 4.2) Remove the rubber band and place in the vesphene pot, open the box and remove the desired tubes.
 Close box, wipe box, and replace rubber band.

-4.3) Prepare a clean area by wiping and place box on it.
+4.3) Prepare a clean area by wiping a non-porous surface and place box on it.

-4.4) Next wipe and dispose of gloves; put on new gloves, wipe gloves, box, and remove box from cabinet.
+4.4) Next wipe and dispose of gloves; put on new gloves, wipe gloves, box, and grate, and remove box from cabinet.

 4.5) The preceding procedure embodies the principles of double wipe and double contain.
 Live cultures, in this case the freezer stocks, are double contained, here within the tube and box, whenever outside the cabinet.
 Items leaving the cabinet are wiped twice, before and after putting on new gloves.
-It is critical that once you have put on new gloves that you only touch the vesphene soaked blue towel and the item you are wiping.
+It is critical that once you have put on new gloves, you only touch the vesphene soaked towel and the item you are wiping.

+4.6) To inoculate cultures, begin by bringing in the hood a box labeled with your name, the date, and the name of the strains.

-4.6) To inoculate the cultures begin by loosening caps of the culture bottles.
-It is best to prepare the culture bottles with the appropriate media before entering the BSL-3.
+4.7) When inoculating new cultures, it is best to prepare the culture bottles with the appropriate media the day before to incubate them overnight to assure sterility.

-4.7) Adjust micropipette to appropriate volume; remove rubber band from pipette tip box and place in vesphene pot; open and arrange waste bottle.
+4.9) Adjust micropipette to appropriate volume; remove rubber band from pipette tip box and place in vesphene pot; open and arrange waste bottle.
+Place culture bottles and stock on the working area.

-4.8) Get pipette tip, draw up culture, and pause over vesphene pot for any drips.
+4.10) Get pipette tip, draw up culture, and pause over vesphene pot for any drips.